Contents

 Insider Tip: Cicchetti are small, traditional Venetian appetizers that can be eaten at any time of day.
 They’re an excellent snack or midday meal, prepared with little rounds of Italian bread and topped with baccalà, gorgonzola, porchetta, and other delights.
 You can learn more about cicchetti in my guide on things to know when visiting Venice.

-You’ll explore Venice with a local guide and taste some excellent wines and several of Venice’s most famous neighborhoods and landmarks.
 The Rialto Bridge and fish market and the Cannaregio district are just a few sites.

 As you go, you’ll taste different types of Cicchetti in traditional Venetian bars, called bacaro, while also sampling several wines that come from the Veneto region.

-Venice Rooftops Tour with Wine Tasting
+20. Venice Rooftops Tour with Wine Tasting

 Venice is obviously not a city of skyscrapers, so there are very few lookout points around the city.
-On this 2.5-hour tour, you’ll have an incredible chance to see Venice from above with a licensed guide.

 You’ll start in the San Polo district, where you’ll go inside private historic palaces to check out the view from their terraces.